juanmorschrott/fraud-detection/README.md

 ### Infrastructure

-Inside our last layer we have all the output implementation.
-Here you can find Database, Cache, Files or any kind of data source that implements the output port ReadingsProvider.
+Inside our last layer we have all our output implementation.
+Here you can find Database, Cache, Files or any kind of data source configuration needed in order to make the application work.
+In our particular business case we have the CsvReadingsProvider implementation of ReadingsProvider.
+The other are just for demonstration purpose.

 ```bash
  ├── main